 Hawaii has welcomed a partnership with Tahiti Nui for a new region that combines the two Pacific archipelagos within the World Surf League (WSL) - now known as the Hawaii/Tahiti Nui region.
 An exciting addition for local surfers, Tahiti offers two Qualifying Series (QS) 1,000 events plus a Junior Pro (JP) 1,000 for both men and women.
 The Rangiroa Open Pro takes place March 8 - 11 and the Papara Pro Surf Tahiti is March 13 - 18.

-Thirty-six out of the 75 confirmed athletes for Rangiroa are traveling from the Hawaiian Islands - nearly 50 percent of the field - with Maui favorites Billy Kemper and Ian Walsh part of the competition, as well as Danny Fuller (Kauai) and up-and-coming juniors Finn McGill (Oahu), Christopher Bluthardt (Oahu).
+Thirty-six out of the 75 confirmed athletes for Rangiroa are traveling from the Hawaiian Islands - nearly 50 percent of the field - with Maui favorites Billy Kemper and Ian Walsh part of the competition, as well as Danny Fuller (Kauai) and up-and-coming juniors Finn McGill (Oahu), Cody Young (Maui) and Christopher Bluthardt (Oahu).

 Thirty-three percent of the field is competing on home turf, including Papeete standout Mihimana Braye who will be defending his title at Rangiroa.
 Teahupoo extraordinaire and Tahitian threat Taumata Puhetini will also be returning to Papara with hopes of claiming a second consecutive title.